bredele/email-account/README.md

 # email-account

-Return possible online access for a given email account
+Return possible online access for a given email account.